 Michelle Scarborough, MD- Strategic Investments, BDC Capital, said, “BDC Capital, through its Venture Acceleration Program, decided to invest in Fluent.ai because of its strong technical team, experienced CEO, large global market opportunity, and the support of knowledgeable strategic advisors, including those of the CDL.”
 Scarborough who is also the MD of BDC’s Women in Tech initiative believes that AI is the strategic sector where Canadian talent can be a game changer.

-Fluent.ai’s patented speech recognition engine learns the meaning of specific speech patterns to triggers actions.
+Fluent.ai’s patented speech recognition engine learns the meaning of specific speech patterns to trigger actions.
 It not only aligns with users who have complex languages, and associated accents, but also those that have voice impairments.
 It understands users far better at first and then improves over time with accuracy approaching 100%.
 Its ability to function offline allows for enhanced user security and privacy.